Hallmark Place

-Hallmark Place is an condominium building located at 311 6th Avenue North in the Central Business District of Saskatoon, Saskatchewan, Canada.
+Hallmark Place is a condominium building located at 311 6th Avenue North in the Central Business District of Saskatoon, Saskatchewan, Canada.
 The building has 27 stories (78.8 m) and is the third tallest building in the city.
 The building is a condominium development where, in addition to individual owners, a number of units are offered as short-term business suites.